 Chef, Riccardo di Loreto, runs the restaurant alongside his right-hand man, Francesco Giorgio.
 For Riccardo, restaurants are in his blood.
 His father, Marco di Loreto, owns Anima Beach Club and Mar de Nudos.
 Riccardo trained in Germany under top chefs, Alfons Schuhbeck and Eckart Witzigmann, and the result is a wealth of skill and creativity in Taller de Mar’s menu.

 Our following dishes were no less striking.
-We tried the ‘Caribbean sea’, a refreshing combination of baby crayfish with papaya ragout, cashews, salad and guava sauce.
-The segments of peeled grape fruit and orange added to its delicious juiciness.
+We tried the ‘Caribbean Sea’, a refreshing combination of baby crayfish with papaya ragout, cashews, salad and guava sauce.
+The segments of peeled grapefruit and orange added to its delicious juiciness.
 The ‘Sea of Japan’ was another work of art, arriving on an attractive blue plate.
-It consisted of Tuna tartar rolled in avocado with quinoa salad and ponzu sauce.
-Finely cut radish, spheres of cucumber and mango emulsion decorated the elaborate dish and contributed to the layers of flavour.
+It consisted of tuna tartare rolled in avocado with quinoa salad and ponzu sauce.
+Thinly sliced radish, spheres of cucumber and mango emulsion decorated the elaborate dish and contributed to the layers of flavour.

-Although the name of the restaurant suggests an emphasis on fish and seafood, both the lunch-time and the á la carte menus offer dishes to satisfy the more carnivorous diners too.
+Although the name of the restaurant suggests an emphasis on fish and seafood, both the lunchtime and the à la carte menus offer dishes to satisfy the more carnivorous diners too.
 There’s also a specials board which changes every week.
-We tried a hearty entrecote with mashed topinambur, season vegetables and demi-glace, which arrived a little too rare, but was soon returned cooked to our taste.
+We tried a hearty entrecote with mashed topinambur, seasonal vegetables and demi-glace, which arrived a little too rare, but was soon returned cooked to our taste.
 We finished with a Sicilian-style cannolo filled with avocado mousse on a bed of English custard and cream of passion fruit.